 Of course, the results of drinking smoothies don’t kick in overnight (like caffeine) despite me hoping they would as I tackled the Monday morning meltdown.
 It was definitely a ‘Cheer Me Up’ day.

 Having made sure I had left a pouch out of the freezer the night before, I emptied the contents into my blender.
 Instructions were simple: add in my superfood sachet, 300ml (one cup) of water / milk and blend for 30 seconds.

 There were a few sachets I did leave for longer in the blender however.
 The Mochi one in particular took a little time to soften because of the adzuki beans in it.
 This one was rather unpopular with the family.
 Unfortunately I have to admit gulping it down quickly over the sink, my eyes watering a little.

 On a more pleasant note, ‘Cheer Me Up’ really did what it said on the label.
 With its cooling combo of cucumber, pineapple, hemp seeds and acai berry, it was a really refreshing replacement to my morning cuppa.

 By Saturday, I definitely felt that I was training harder, better and stronger in the gym after a few glugs of ‘The Almond Tart One’.
 A quick wink and a smile from my Body Combat instructor was all I needed to see the session through to the end.

-The Almond Tart One’ turned out to be a firm favourite with everyone.
-Combining almonds, prunes, cinnamon, pear and butternut squash, it was really flavoursome and even my pint-sized partner in crime wanted to taste test it too.
+The Almond Tart One’ was a firm favourite with everyone, combining almonds, prunes, cinnamon, pear and butternut squash.
+It was really flavoursome and even my pint-sized partner in crime wanted to taste test it too.

-All in all, the sachets are great for busy parents on the go and for anyone who needs a vitamin hit the easy way.
+The sachets are great for busy parents on the go and for anyone who needs a vitamin hit.
 It’s the first subscription service I’ve tried and I would definitely do something like this again.

 If you enjoyed our smoothies review, check out some of Saffron and Cyrus’s other reviews here.